tkuhlman/cookbooks-vertica/README.md

   - define the `node[:vertica][:cluster_interface]` to setup a network interface for cluster communication
   - If the ossec cookbook is available ossec rules are loaded
   - If the vertica_client::python recipe is in the run list monitoring can be setup
-  - The backup scripts are not installed for chef-solo
   - Add the management console to a box by running the console recipe.
 It serves https on port 5450
+  - Include the backup recipe to install [vertica-swift-backup](https://github.com/tkuhlman/vertica-swift-backup)
   - The kernel params for the deadline IO scheduler will be set if the system cookbook is included otherwise a different mechanism should be pursued.

 #Attributes